dindahaniaputri/soc-log-analysis/README.md

 - Targeted a non-existent file
 - All responses returned 404
 - User-agent identified as "Chef Client"
+- - The activity was repeated in a short time frame

 ## Analysis
 The repeated requests to a non-existent file indicate abnormal behavior.